isomerpages/imda-tradetrust/_solutions/Use Case/Transferable Documents.md

 <h3>Transferable Document Interoperability</h3>
 <p></p>
 <p>During the shipment of goods from the exporter to importer, electronic
-Bill of Lading (eBL) is issued by the Carrier for ocean cargo facilitation.</p>
+Bill of Lading (eBL) governs by MLETR-compliant law is issued by the Carrier for ocean cargo.</p>
 <p>In a typical trade finance with blank endorsed BL<strong> </strong>use
 case<strong>,</strong> exporter uses negotiating bank for documents presentation;
 while importer uses issuing bank for capital provision and documents release.